Who becomes an NVQ Assessor?

 It’s a great way to feel like you’ve got a brand-new career without losing any of the groundwork you’ve already done.
 And the opportunity is there for anyone with work experience in a vocational field.

-Who becomes an NVQ Assessor? – The Second Incomers
+The Second Incomers

 We can be brilliant at our jobs and still find the salary isn’t quite where we’d like it to be.
 Some of our students found themselves in this position when they decided to train to become NVQ Assessors.